slopezpereyra/slopezpereyra.github.io/_posts/2026-01-05-Venezuela.md

 Venezuelan oil means not only revenue for the United States but cutting Russian and Chinese access to it.
 Russia and Venezuela had long-standing and multi-millionaire oil deals [[24]].
-Venezuela is the fourth-biggest recipient of loans from China---the US is the first---and prior to Maduro's abduction, most of Venezuelan oil was being sold to China and the US [[25]].
+Venezuela is the fourth-biggest recipient of loans from China—the US is the first—and prior to Maduro's abduction, most of Venezuelan oil was being sold to China and the US [[25]].
 The Cuban government, which still has a powerful symbolic charge attached to it, strongly depended on Venezuelan oil [[26]], and Trump has stated that «Cuba is ready to